Resources from the LGBT Resource Center

 Services focus on the health and well-being of HIV+ persons and incorporate a harm reduction perspective and recognize that behavior change is a gradual process.

 Provides healthcare information, education and outreach in an LGBT friendly setting.
 Out for Health is part of Planned Parenthood of the Southern Finger Lakes - LGBT Health and Wellness Project.
 Provides local trans* resources as well.

-The Gay Alliance of the Genesee Valley is a Champion for LGBTQ Life and Culture.
+The Out Alliance, previously the Gay Alliance of the Genesee Valley, is a Champion for LGBTQ Life and Culture.
 We envision a future where all members of the greater Rochester LGBTQ communities, at all stages of their lives, are free to be fully participating citizens, celebrating their lives in which they are safe, stable and fully respected.

 Tompkins County LGBT Youth Group

 Contact Maureen Kelly at email@example.com or (607) 216-0021 x134.

 Parents, Family and Friends of Lesbians and Gays (PFLAG) Ithaca-Cortland